-Ms. Kadilli holds a Master of Science with a specialization in Finance.
+Ms. Kadilli holds a Master’s degree in Science with a specialty in Finance.
 She is an Albanian national.

 IMAGE RELEASE - CREDIT: © UNICEF.
 This photograph is available for use by bona fide news media organizations as part of reports or feature stories on UNICEF.
 Release permission is hereby granted for this purpose on the following conditions: - Image content may not be changed by digital or any other means, except cropping. - Image may not be archived in any format or distributed to a third party by any non-UNICEF entity.
 No other rights than those specified are either granted or implied.
 THANK YOU FOR YOUR INTEREST IN UNICEF.

 See UNICEF's range media contacts, available as communications resources for press colleagues.

 Browse our extensive resources for journalists and media, showcasing UNICEF's efforts around the world.

 Talk to our leading experts, available for commentary on child health, nutrition, protection, water, sanitation, and humanitarian crises.

 More UNICEF to explore